eslamhussienabuelella/pca-life-work-balance-r/README.md

 ## 📊 Key Results
 ### 🌍 Global PCA (All Countries)

-- **PC1 (≈ 43–47% variance)** represents a general life–work balance and social wellbeing axis, driven by happiness, LGBTQ inclusivity, public safety, working hours, and overall index score.
+- **PC1 (≈ 33% variance)** represents a general life–work balance and social well-being axis, driven by happiness, LGBTQ inclusivity, public safety, working hours, and overall index score.
 Countries with stronger social protections and inclusive policies score higher on this dimension.

 - **PC2** captures variation in employment benefits, particularly statutory maternity pay, sick pay, and annual leave.
 This component highlights policy-driven differences that are not fully explained by overall well-being.